mckoss/gtug-ae-bootcamp/readme.md

 Now, you need to check out the files to your own machine.

-- Go to a directory where you want to install your project files (e.g., ~/src or c:\src).
-- Use the following commands (on Windows, you should run these command from the *Git Bash* shell, not the windows command prompt):
+Go to a directory where you want to install your project files (e.g., ~/src or c:\src).
+Then use the following commands (on Windows, you should run these command from the *Git Bash* shell, not the windows command prompt):

     $ git clone `https://github.com/<your-github-username>/gtug-ae-bootcamp`
     $ cd gtug-ae-bootcamp